 Many companies are willing to invest in an executive coach for high-level, high-performing employees who have less seniority.
-We recommend that you contact several coaching firms to get an idea of what is available in your area.
-Self-awareness and communication are two aspects that executive coaches can criticize and alter, maximizing the potential of their organization.
-When you're looking for an executive coach for your organization's leaders, you'll want to see who will be the person in the room with your leader.
+It is important to contact several coaching firms to get an idea of what is available in your area.
+Executive coaches can help to maximize the potential of their organization by providing self-awareness and communication critiques.
+When looking for an executive coach, it is important to consider who will be the person in the room with your leader.

 Some company coaches, especially “in-house advisors”, may be under contract to comply with certain types of recommendations or encourage their growth in a particular direction.
-A commitment to effective coaching also requires an investment of time and, as they say, time is money.
-Many executives hire a coach specifically to take stock of what is not working in their current role, to see their future work, or to help them think about their transition plans.
-Professional training may be more geared towards lower-level employees, but it can also be an invaluable service for managers.
+Investing in effective coaching requires an investment of time and money.
+Many executives hire a coach to take stock of what is not working in their current role, to see their future work, or to help them think about their transition plans.
+Professional training may also be beneficial for managers.

 Whether an end-of-year quota or a budget is to be met, coaches can help you strategize for success.
 The coach can help you understand relationships within the workplace, leadership tactics, and how to communicate effectively.
 With training certification numbers increasing for the International Coaching Federation (ICF) worldwide, that organization alone has more than 38,0001 professionally trained members available for you to choose from in more than 160 countries.
-I found it a little strange, not because of the price level, but because the best executive coaches I know don't charge by the hour but for a period of service.
+It is important to note that the best executive coaches do not charge by the hour but for a period of service.